Troubleshooting Kerberos

 -

-Confirm that Kerberos login is working.
+Confirm that Kerberos sign-on working.

 If Kerberos authentication still isn’t working, purge existing Kerberos tickets.